nitish0501/coffee-shop-app/README.md

 • She decides to offer a customer stamp card, where every 5th beverage is for free.
 • If a customer orders a beverage and a snack, one of the extra's is free.

+## 1. Prerequisites to run the program
+• Java 11 and Maven 3.8.1 version should be installed in the system

-## 1. Input the element in the test
+## 2. Input the element in the test

         list of products the shopper wants to purchase (large coffee with extra milk, small coffee with special roast, bacon roll, orange juice)